Quirktree/info314-website/docs/assignments/pi-setup.md

-# Raspberry Pi Setup Guide (2020-01-14)
+# Raspberry Pi Setup Guide (2022-03-29)
 ## Overview

-This guide will walk you through the steps necessary to install Raspbian on your Pi and connect it to Wifi.
+This guide will walk you through the steps necessary to install Raspberry Pi OS on your Pi and connect it to Wifi.
 While we encourage you to search online and use other resources when you encounter questions, it's important that you follow our instructions closely.
 Though there are many different guides that can help you accomplish the same objectives, this guide has been built based on the needs and requirements of our projects and introduces you to tools you will need throughout the quarter.

 The core sections of this guide will walk you through the following steps:

-1. Installing Raspbian on a MicroSD and enabling SSH
+1. Install the Raspberry Pi OS on a microSD
-2. Updating defaults and other preliminary setup steps
-3. Configuring a wifi connection
+1. Enable SSH for _headless_ management
+1. Set locale and other base configuration
+1. Configure wifi connections
-4. Updating Raspbian and installing additional packages with `apt`
+1. Update Raspberry Pi OS and installing additional packages with `apt`

+To complete these steps, you will need all of the following items:

+1. Computer running a recent desktop OS, such as: macOS 11+, Windows 10+, or a desktop Linux distribution
+1. Ethernet network interface (built-in or USB adapter)
+1. Media card reader supporting microSD (built-in or USB adapter)
+1. Unused 8GB+ microSD card (you may repurpose an existing card, but be aware that all contents will be wiped)

 Before you start setting up your Pi, please review the tasks in the following section.
 These steps are particularly important for students running Windows and Linux.

 ## Before you start
-### Everyone
-Download and install **Etcher** from https://etcher.io.
-Etcher is among the easiest options for writing a Pi OS image to a microSD.

 ### Windows Users
-#### Terminal
-Except when otherwise noted, I recommend that Windows users complete all Linux networking exercises within Windows PowerShell rather than Git Bash or the Command Prompt.

-!!! info Recommendation
-    For a much improved working experience, you should download the new __Windows Terminal__ application.
-This app is available in the __Microsoft Store__ or from https://github.com/microsoft/terminal/releases.
-By default, the terminal will run PowerShell, but it also supports Command Prompt and Windows Subsystem for Linux.
+#### Enable the built-in OpenSSH Client
+All current versions of Windows 10 and 11 ship with an OpenSSH client, though the feature may be disabled by default.
+Follow the instructions here to enable this feature.

+1. Navigate to _Settings_ -> _Apps_ -> _Optional features_
+1. Click on _Add an optional feature_
+1. Enter _OpenSSH_ and select the _OpenSSH Client_
+1. Click next to install

 #### Text Editor
 Among the many subtle differences between Windows and Unix-based machines is a difference in the control characters used to terminate lines in text files.
 In many cases, this difference will prevent Linux from parsing a file you've written and copied from Windows.